How to use cohort analysis for retention, churn reduction, and growth

 Some examples of cohorts are:

-- Customers who sign up for a membership program in a specific month
+- Customers who joined a membership program in a specific month

-- Users who signed up for a free trial in the third week of July
+- Users who activated a free trial in the third week of July

 - Users who signed up for a product via organic search

-- Customers who subscribed for a newly launched paid feature after the first email
+- Customers who subscribed to a newly launched paid feature after the first email

 - Employees who took more than five days off in the third quarter

-Cohort analysis segregates a larger pool of customers into smaller cohorts to track and analyze their behaviors and trends over a specified time range.
-It’s a powerful way to get insights into how and why groups behave in a certain way, which lets businesses make better decisions.
+Cohort analysis segregates a larger pool of customers into smaller cohorts to track and analyze their behaviors and trends over a defined period.
+It’s a powerful way to get insights into how and why different groups behave the way they do, helping teams make better decisions.

-For example, with cohort analysis, a marketing manager can understand that customers who signed up for a product after attending a product demo had a better retention rate than customers who didn’t participate in the demo.
+For example, a marketing manager using cohort analysis might find that customers who signed up for a product after attending a product demo retain better than those who didn’t participate in the demo.

 Types of cohort analysis